Admission

 1. A completed application.
 Apply online.

-3. Official transcripts from all previously attended colleges or universities sent to the Office of Graduate Admission.
+3. All official college transcripts from each institution attended sent to the Office of Graduate Admission.
 Electronic transcripts are preferred and should be sent to gradadmis@fairfield.edu.

 4. A personal statement describing intent for studying in the program.